 The Sport and Lifestyle Studies program is a liberal arts degree which focuses on preparing students for entry level positions in sports and recreation.
 The interdisciplinary approach provides a foundation in understanding sport, recreation and health/ wellness along with developing basic skills in leadership and management.
 Through the choice of a required minor or certificate program, students can tailor the degree towards their personal interests, as well as their projected community needs, thus enhancing their potential to meet job market demands.

 The curriculum is comprised of core didactic courses and a set of departmental and professional requirements.
 The Core requirements introduce the foundations of sport, recreation, health/wellness, and ethics; and provide theoretical and practical development in the areas of leadership and management.
 Courses emphasize practical application and experimental learning involving volunteer activates and peer leadership.
 The extra-departmental and professional requirement component has four subsets: students will choose from a variety of activity courses designed to build their personal recreation and sports skills; select from a choice of introductory business courses; select from a choice of biological science courses; and select from upper level courses in related discipline offerings.
 In addition to these 63 semester hours of core major requirements, the degree requires the completion of a minor or certificate to be selected in consultation with your Academic Advisor.
 Suggested minors include: Coaching Education, Business, or Communications.
-Students are also encouraged to consider a dual major in Applied Management (BSAM).

 View the Course Catalog entry for detailed requirements and curriculum.